Getting cabin fever already?

 9. Retain your working routine

 Would you usually have lunch at noon on the dot?
 Make sure you mirror your usual work routines while at home, to retain even a pinch of normality.
-Whether it’s replicating your beloved Tesco meal deal (or actually managing to get it in your weekly shop), or keeping your diary structured as it normally would be, it all helps towards keeping a routine throughout the day.
+Whether it’s replicating your beloved Tesco meal deal (or actually getting it in your weekly shop), or keeping your diary structured as it normally would be, it all helps towards keeping a routine throughout the day.

 10. Think of the positives

 While there’s a lot going on in the outside world (which it’s totally ok to worry about), think of the positives around your time in lockdown.
 Do you have more time to pursue your hobbies or dreams?
-Did you finally get to watch the end of Game of Thrones?
+Did you finally get to watch The Queen’s Gambit?
 Or are you just spending more quality time with your loved ones that you wouldn’t have gotten otherwise?
 This time in lockdown could be a blessing in disguise if you think of it differently.